berat0159/Weather-App/README.md

-## Hello, I have developed a weather application where the user can enter the city she wants from the search button and learn the weather of the relevant city and more in detail.
+### * Hello, I have developed a weather application where the user can enter the city she wants from the search button and learn the weather of the relevant city and more in detail.

-### USED TECHNOLOGİES
+## Used Technologies

 <p align="center">
   <a href="https://kotlinlang.org" target="_blank" rel="noreferrer">